Transformations support the following data types.

 tamr_id must be unique for each row in the unified dataset.
 When transforming the unified dataset of a categorization or mastering project, additional care must be taken to ensure that the

-tamr_id is stable to avoid the loss of downstream artifacts such as human feedback or golden records.
+tamr_id is stable to avoid the loss of downstream artifacts such as expert feedback or golden records.